 Do I need an eSIM in Hong Kong?

-An eSIM saves you from the €10-20 per day roaming charges that many Spanish operators charge outside the EU, and it saves you the queue to buy a physical SIM at the airport.
+An eSIM helps you avoid roaming, which can be very expensive with many Spanish operators outside the EU — here's the real difference between eSIM and roaming — and saves you from queuing to buy a physical SIM at the airport.
 You install it before leaving home, it activates in 1 minute, and you keep your Spanish number for calls while browsing with the local plan.
-In a city where the MTR and map apps are your compass, always being connected makes the difference between enjoying and getting lost.
-If you combine your trip with other Asian destinations, check out the eSIM guide for Asia.
+In a city where the MTR and map apps are your compass, being always connected makes the difference between enjoying your trip and getting lost.
+If you're combining your trip with other Asian destinations like Seoul or Busan, check out the eSIM guide for South Korea.

 Coverage and operators in the city